FreelancerTax

 Real Tax Calculations: Ontario Freelancer

-Here's exactly what a freelancer in Ontario pays at different net income levels (after all business deductions, before personal credits):
+Here's exactly what a freelancer in Ontario pays at different net income levels for the 2025 tax year (after business deductions; the CPP deduction and credit and the basic personal amounts are already applied — computed with our verified CRA engine):

 $40,000 Net Income